1. Home

 Lenses are a functionality within Forefront that allows districts and users to shift the focus to specific key standards.

 The default view in the overview page or the student proficiency wheel is the domains of the standard system.
-With lenses, the emphasis in the overview page or the proficiency wheel can be customized into a new lens accessible in a drop down menu.
+With lenses, the emphasis in the overview page or the proficiency wheel can be customized into a new lens accessible in a drop-down menu.

 The “drill-down” functionality of the domains is still available in the customized lens, if there are sub-standards related to the chosen domain or cluster.